 Bottom line

-The subscription advantage doesn’t go to whoever advertises the hardest.
+The subscription advantage doesn't go to whoever advertises the hardest.
 It goes to whoever can manufacture gummies with repeatable stability and repeatable sensory experience on a reliable cadence.
-When you treat subscriptions as an operations and quality discipline-not just a growth channel-you set the program up to scale without turning every ship cycle into a fire drill.
+Treat subscriptions as an operations and quality discipline — not just a growth channel — and you set the program up to scale without turning every ship cycle into a fire drill.